lipemat/wp-unit/README.md

 $GLOBALS['wp_tests_options'][ 'site_name' ] = 'Example Site Name';
 ```

-### Run all scheduled crons
+### Run all scheduled cron events.

-Used for testing crons by running them if they are schedule to run.
+Used for testing cron events by running them if they are scheduled to run.

 ```php
 wp_cron_run_all()